GST/HST 101 for Charities and Not-for-Profit Organizations

 - You are a non-resident who does not carry on commercial activity in Canada.

-NPOs and charities – small supplier?
+When are NPOs and charities – considered a small supplier?

-- Considered a small supplier if:
+NPOs & Charities are considered a small supplier if:

 - Gross taxable supplies < $50,000 for previous 4 consecutive calendar quarters